Configuring and Understanding LRN Dipping and Number Portability

 1. Call comes in.

 2. The Sippy softswitch applies the CLD Translation Rules from Authentication Rules and Account to the original CLD.
-We'll relate to the resulting CLD as 'The CLD'.
+The resulting CLD would be referred as 'The CLD'.
+More details on number translation could be found here.

 3. Sippy sends the INVITE request to the LRN server with the CLD.